yousef-yehia/Ecommerce/README.md

 - AutoMapper: Library for object-to-object mapping.
 - Repository Pattern: Design pattern for abstracting data access.
 - Specification Pattern: Design pattern for encapsulating query logic.
+- Unit of Work Pattern: to manage transactions and ensure that multiple operations are treated as a single logical unit.

 ## Features
 - Authentication and Authorization: JWT-based authentication ensures secure access to the API endpoints.
 Different roles are assigned to administrators and customers to control access to various functionalities.